 Once these maps are developed, autonomous trucks are able to navigate using both real-time and historical knowledge of the road.
 Via the trucks’ Global Navigation Satellite Systems, cameras, lidar systems, and more, trucks are able to get “the big picture” of the road as well as the necessary details.
 Whether it’s driving lines or just drivable surfaces, mapping is one of the most important parts of the digital infrastructure stack.

-For news and information about Torc, our autonomous trucks, and the infrastructure required to launch them, follow us on social media.
+For news and information about Torc, our autonomous trucking company, and the infrastructure required to launch them, follow us on social media.